 Has your baby been keeping you up with more night wakings than usual?
 Babies may have trouble sleeping from ear pain caused by ear infections, and the pain can worsen when they lie down flat.
-"If at night it seems worse when you lie him down it's probably an ear infection," shares Circle of Moms member Maddison S. "The pressure when they lie down makes the pain worse."
+"If at night it seems worse when you lie him down it's probably an ear infection," shares reader Maddison S. "The pressure when they lie down makes the pain worse."

 Another common sign of an ear infection is a fever.
 Dr. Sears relays that when fever accompanies an ear infection, it is usually low-grade (101-102 degrees F), but an ear infection can also occur with a higher fever or with no fever at all.